martinkearn/Bot-Guided-Search/README.md

 This bot is designed to demonstrate several scenarios around guiding users to specific links via either QNA, Link Mapping or Search.

-The scenario this bot is built around is the Microsoft store, but could be applied to any scenario that requires a bot that guides users to an online location.

 You can see a published version of the bot (published from the Deployment branch) [here](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA).

 The bot makes use of several online services: